RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 **Gender identity and expression:** If, for purposes of gender identity and expression, your official name (in Banner) does not match your preferred name, your name can be updated in Blackboard.
 Please contact the registrar's office to submit this request.
 The registrar's office will contact the Blackboard administrator to make the change and will also contact your professors to inform them that your name in Banner will not match the name in Blackboard.

+### Credits

+I borrowed a lot from the MTH 201 syllabus of Prof. David Clark.

 ---
 ## Appendix: Learning Targets, Course Modules, and Checkpoint Schedule